emersonmde/emersonmde.github.io/content/blog/1-billion-row-challenge-part-1/index.md

 ## A wild SIMD appears

-SIMD, single instruction multiple data, a feature of most modern CPUs that executes the same operation on multiple data points in parallel (Figure 1).
+SIMD, single instruction multiple data, is a feature of most modern CPUs that executes the same operation on multiple data points in parallel (Figure 1).
 Utilizing Java's [Vector API](https://docs.oracle.com/en/java/javase/17/docs/api/jdk.incubator.vector/jdk/incubator/vector/Vector.html), a platform independent API that compiles to native SIMD instructions on